ciaranowens/carduino/README.md

 Each control unit will include KiCad schematics, code and an example reference configuration.

+### Target Hardware
+As the name might suggest, this project is designed with the constraints of the Arudino 2560 in mind.
+Ideally, a PCB in an enclosure will connect up like a "hat", such that really the hardware is off-the-shelf commodity stuff and the PCB is a means to interface with the rest of the car, making this accessible to hobbyists.

 ## hvac-mega-control-unit
 This unit controls the heating, ventilation and air conditioning, including heated seats.
 Will contain functionality for
 - Climate control (dual zone)